susheelsk/image-background-removal/README.md

 ## 👪 Credits: [More info](docs/CREDITS.md)

 ## 💵 Support
-  You can thank us and buy a small cup of coffee ☕
+  You can thank me for developing this project and buy a small cup of coffee ☕
 - Ethereum wallet - `0x7Ab1B8015020242D2a9bC48F09b2F34b994bc2F8`

 ## 📧 __Feedback__
-We will be glad to receive feedback about the project and suggestions for integration.
+I will be glad to receive feedback on the project and suggestions for integration.

 For all questions write: [farvard34@gmail.com](mailto://farvard34@gmail.com)